Generic Name: naloxone hydrochloride

-Naloxone hydrochloride injection may be administered intravenously, intramuscularly, or subcutaneously.
+Naloxone Hydrochloride Injection, USP may be administered intravenously, intramuscularly, or subcutaneously.
 The most rapid onset of action is achieved by intravenous administration and it is recommended in emergency situations.

-Naloxone hydrochloride injection may be diluted for intravenous infusion in 0.9% sodium chloride or 5% dextrose injection.
+Intravenous Infusion: Naloxone Hydrochloride Injection, USP may be diluted for intravenous infusion in 0.9% sodium chloride injection or 5% dextrose injection.
 The addition of 2 mg of naloxone hydrochloride in 500 mL of either solution provides a concentration of 0.004 mg/mL.
 Mixtures should be used within 24 hours.
 After 24 hours, the remaining unused solution must be discarded.
-The rate of administration should be titrated in accordance with the patient’s response.
+The rate of administration should be titrated in accordance with the patient's response.

-Naloxone hydrochloride injection should not be mixed with preparations containing bisulfite, metabisulfite, long-chain or high molecular weight anions, or any solution having an alkaline pH.
-No drug or chemical agent should be added to naloxone hydrochloride injection unless its effect on the chemical and physical stability of the solution has first been established.
+Naloxone Hydrochloride Injection, USP should not be mixed with preparations containing bisulfite, metabisulfite, long-chain or high molecular weight anions, or any solution having an alkaline pH.
+No drug or chemical agent should be added to Naloxone Hydrochloride Injection, USP unless its effect on the chemical and physical stability of the solution has first been established.

 Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration whenever solution and container permit.

 Do not administer unless solution is clear and container is undamaged.
 Discard unused portion.